ekartashov/roo-conport-modes/scripts/roo_modes_sync/README.md

 - Check if the server is running (`roo-modes serve`)
 - Verify the client is sending properly formatted MCP requests
 - Look for error messages in the server output

+#### Backup and restore issues

+If backup or restore operations are failing:
+- Ensure the project root directory exists and is writable
+- Check if the cache directories (`cache/roo_modes_local_backup`, `cache/roo_modes_global_backup`) can be created
+- Verify that source files exist before attempting backup
+- For restore operations, ensure backup files exist using `roo-modes list-backups`
+- Check file permissions on backup and target directories

 ### Debug Logging